Bust of the emperor Caligula

 Upon his return to Rome, Augustus decorated the capital with paintings and statues of Alexander, including two paintings by the renowned Greek artist Apelles which he displayed in his forum.
 The message was clear.
 In making the association between himself and Alexander, Augustus was announcing himself as the new cosmocrat or world conqueror.
 But there was a crucial difference: Augustus would be better.
 For as the emperor himself once said, while Alexander had been so obsessed with conquering that he’d never bothered to consolidate his empire, he had no intention of making the same mistake.

 The Roman who was most similar to Alexander the Great was not Augustus, however, but Caligula’s father, Germanicus.
-Germanicus travelled to Egypt in around 18 CE on a tour of the province, and at one point he gave a speech in Alexandria, some of the words of which have been preserved on a piece of papyrus.
-Amongst the usual rhetoric, Germanicus talked in lofty terms about Alexander: “the hero and founder of Alexandria whose goals of conquest he also shared.”
-The comparison wasn’t lost on others.
+Germanicus travelled to Egypt in around 18 CE on a tour of the province, and at one point, he gave a speech in Alexandria, some of the words of which have been preserved on a piece of papyrus.
+Amongst the usual rhetoric, Germanicus talked in lofty terms about Alexander as “the hero and founder of Alexandria whose goals of conquest he also shared.”

 The historian Tacitus, writing about the aftermath of Germanicus’s death by poisoning, said that there were some who compared the young Roman prince to Alexander the Great.
 Both had been very handsome and of noble descent, both had died in faraway lands, and both had possibly been poisoned by their countrymen.
 But Tacitus makes the point that Germanicus was the better man.
 Unlike Alexander, he didn’t need scores of wives, banquets or binges to keep himself happy.
 Roman simplicity was good enough for him.